Kainga Ora First Home Grant: Everything You Need to Know

 by | Apr 3, 2024 | 1st Home Buyer

-So, if you’re considering buying for the first time, why not see if you qualify for a helping hand from the government?
+So, if you’re considering buying for the first time, why not see if you qualify?
+Get in touch with our mortgage brokers today for a no obligation chat.
 Your dream home might be closer than you think.

 What is the Kāinga Ora First Home Grant?

-The Kāinga Ora First Home Grant is a New Zealand government initiative to help you get onto the property ladder.
+The Kāinga Ora First Home Grant was a New Zealand government initiative to help you get onto the property ladder.
+In 2024 is has been withdrawn by the New Zealand Government.

 The First Home Grant was introduced by the government to make home ownership more attainable for first-time buyers.